-We are often asked by our clients whether they need to give references for former employees.
-In most cases there is no issue, but where someone has left in difficult circumstances the decision may be more difficult.
-Here are some simple guidelines to follow.
+Our clients often ask us whether they are required to give references for former employees.
+In most cases, there is no issue but where someone has left under awkward circumstances, the decision may be more difficult.

 Requesting a Reference for a New Employee